epezent/implot/README.md

 A: No, and likely never will since ImGui only deals in 2D rendering.

-**Q: My plot lines look like crap!**

-A: By default, no anti-aliasing is done on line plots for performance gains.
-If you use at least 4x MSAA, then you likely won't even notice.
-However, you can enable software AA per-plot with the `ImPlotFlags_AntiAliased` flag, or globally with `ImPlot::GetStyle().AntiAliasedLines = true;`.

 **Q: Does ImPlot provide analytic tools?**

 A: Not exactly, but it does give you the ability to query plot sub-ranges, with which you can process your data however you like.